PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ```

 ##### Select target device
-In order to select the target device use --machine option as follows:
+In order to select the target device use `--machine` option as follows:
 ```
-./mbl-tools/build-mbl/run-me.sh -- --branch mbl-XXX --machine <MACHINE>
+./mbl-tools/build-mbl/run-me.sh -- --machine <MACHINE>
 ```
 Select the <MACHINE> value for your Mbed Linux device from the table below: